KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **The question is whether or not the holder must be the one proccing the reaction as opposed to a support.**

-* For example, if Keqing has 4TF, applies Electro, and Xiangling Guoba triggers overload, will this overload damage be increased by 40% or no?
+* For example, if Keqing has 4TF, applies Electro, and Xiangling Guoba triggers Overload, will this Overload damage be increased by 40% or no?
 * The answer is no. In order to benefit from the increased damage, Keqing must be the one triggering the reaction.
 * This also applies for the cooldown reduction effect; Keqing must be the one triggering in order to get the cooldown reduction.

 **Significance**

-* In solo PvE play, Keqing does NOT frequently trigger elemental reactions due to her high rate of application of Electro.
+* In solo PvE play, Keqing does NOT frequently trigger Elemental reactions due to her high rate of application of Electro.
 * Therefore, Keqing does not significantly benefit from the 4 set thundering fury effect.

 ### 4-Piece Thundering Fury’s 40% ReactionDMG Increase Works When Wearer is Off-Field